hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - making the name of the collage more automatized

 - found out, that the algorithm we describe in the thesis (by building a set of representatives) is faster then the equiv checking that I do inside the coloring plots function that goes through all pairs and removes equivalent ones

+### 2025_04_23

+- proofread the chapter 6
+- proofread conclusion

+- started writing section with visualisations of tabulated results